CLAUDIO LEONARDI FELLOWSHIP

 The request of the additional subsidy of 3,000 Swiss francs must be done at latest three years after the date of the deposit of the thesis/research work and we ask for a proof of that date with an official document.

-Applications should be submitted by September 15, 2022, via email to Prof. Jean- Yves Tilliette, Langue et littérature latines médiévales, Université de Genève:
+Applications should be submitted by September 30th of each year, via email to Prof. Jean- Yves Tilliette, Langue et littérature latines médiévales, Université de Genève:

 During the annual S.I.S.M.E.L.
-General Assembly – which will be held in 2023, on April 1 – the winner will be given the opportunity to present a fifteen minute lecture on his/her research project.
+General Assembly – in Spring – the winner will be given the opportunity to present a fifteen minute lecture on his/her research project.

 The Applicant should include: